Megan Armstrong, Board Vice President. Megan holds an M.Div. and serves as

 Sue Hamm, Ph.D. in counseling psychology from the University of Denver, has a private practice specializing in working with children, adolescents, and their families.
 Educated at Catholic schools and the University of WIsconsin, she lives near Black Hawk, CO, and feels a "deep sense of responsibility to make the world a better place for all."

 Valerie L. Jackson, D.Min. in homiletics from The Iliff School of Theology, Denver, also holds degrees from Tufts University and the Interdenominational Theological Center.
-Founder/CEO of Triple Threat Ministries, she is senior pastor of University Park UMC in Denver, CO, and Academic Advisor at Iliff.
-Currently she is President of the Colorado Religious Coalition for Reproductive Justice.
+Founder/CEO of Triple Threat Ministries, she is the former senior pastor at University Park, and now serves as pastor at Cameron UMC.
+Valerie is the Congregational Resource Minister, Mile High Metro, for Mountain Sky Conference.

 Bonnie J. Messer, Ph.D. is a counseling psychologist in private practice in the Denver area.
 Previous service includes the professional counseling staff at the University of Denver.
 Bonnie has partnered with her husband, Donald, in many programs around the world, as they have addressed the global HIV and AIDS pandemic.